solace-iot-team/bosch-xdk110-solace-mqtt-app/doxygen/DocumentationPractices.md

 #### External Interface Page

-The external events / messaging interfaces are documented in a separate .md page: (./resources/docs_external_interfaces.md) and included in the generated documentation.
+The external events / messaging interfaces are documented in a [separate .md page](./resources/docs_external_interfaces.md) and included in the generated documentation.

 ------------------------------------------------------------------------------
 The End.